nilsonbsr/xMach/README.md

 ```
 cp ../updated-conf/kernel/Makeconf .
 ```
+Before compiling and installing our utilities using  _**make**_, make sure that the /usr/local/i586-linux2/bin folder has the appropriate permissions.

-Type _**make**_ and wait for all steps to run through.
+Now, type _**make**_ and wait for all steps to run through.
 You might encounter some _warnings_ while running make, just ignore them.
 After that, run _**make install**_ to take the binaries generated in the previous step and place them in their respective locations to ensure for easy accessibility.

 ### _Building Lites_